dphuan/jamesekatzbuems/_pages/About.md

 title: About
 permalink: /about/
 ---
-About

 Hello, my name is Yihan Jia and I am a Ph.D.
-Student at Boston University
+Student at Boston University.